Azure/azure-sdk-for-js/samples/readme.md

 ## Introduction  ##
-These samples demonstrate how to use the Node.js SDK to interact with the [Azure DocumentDB](http://azure.microsoft.com/services/documentdb)  service
+These samples demonstrate how to use the Node.js SDK to interact with the [Azure Cosmos DB](http://azure.microsoft.com/services/documentdb)  service

 ## Building the sample  ##

 These samples were built using the [Node.js Tools for Visual Studio](https://github.com/Microsoft/nodejstools) and include *njsproj files accordingly.
 However, you do not *need* Visual Studio to run these samples.
 Just ignore the nsjprof files if you wish, and open the app.js in your choice of editor such as [Visual Studio Code](https://code.visualstudio.com/), or even a text editor such [Sublime](http://www.sublimetext.com/).
 The choice is yours!

-Before you can run any of the samples you do need an active Azure DocumentDB account.
+Before you can run any of the samples you do need an active Azure Cosmos DB account.
-So head over to [How to create a DocumentDB database account](https://azure.microsoft.com/en-us/documentation/articles/documentdb-create-account/) and see how to setup your account.
+So head over to [How to create a Azure Cosmos DB database account](https://azure.microsoft.com/en-us/documentation/articles/documentdb-create-account/) and see how to setup your account.

-Once you have your DocumentDB account setup, you can run these files using Visual Studio if you are using it, or by simply running **node app.js**
+Once you have your Azure Cosmos DB account setup, you can run these files using Visual Studio if you are using it, or by simply running **node app.js**

 ## Description  ##

-Azure DocumentDB is a fully managed, scalable, query-able, schema free JSON document database service built for modern applications and delivered to you by Microsoft.
+Azure Cosmos DB is a fully managed, scalable, query-able, schema free JSON document database service built for modern applications and delivered to you by Microsoft.

 These samples demonstrate how to use the Client SDKs to interact with the service.